World Sand Greens Championship

-The World Sand Greens Championship is a women's professional golf tournament on the WPGA Tour of Australasia held in New South Wales, Australia.
+The World Sand Greens Championship is a women's professional golf tournament on the WPGA Tour of Australasia and an unofficial men's event on the PGA Tour of Australasia, held in New South Wales, Australia.

 History

 Lydia Hall won the inaugural tournament held at Walcha Golf Club in Walcha, New South Wales in 2024.
 The next year, Yoon Min-a won with a final round 66 in heavy rain at Binalong Golf Club in Binalong.
 Cholcheva Wongras, just turned 18, was runner-up for the second year running.